jakmajor/jak/README.md

 ### hiiii world

-I'm a 👩🏼‍💻 living in san diego, ca. 🌞
+i'm a 👩🏼‍💻 living in san diego, ca. 🌞

-Things I enjoy
+big fan of:

 - code 💻
 - cats 🐱